- What are WooCommerce shipping classes?

 In short, WooCommerce shipping classes are a way to group similar products to have one shipping method and fee.
 For example, you have a store selling furniture.
 While decoration items like vases, lamps don’t cost much space when packing, tables and chairs do.
 So, you may want to group vases, lamps in one shipping class called small items and tables and chairs in another class, called large items.

 You can then setup different shipping calculation for each class.
 For example, you want to set the shipping cost for small items to a flat rate at $2 and shipping cost for large items to a flat rate at $20.
-This can be done quite easily with WooCommerce shipping classes.
+You can achieve this quite easily with WooCommerce shipping classes.

 How to create shipping classes in WooCommerce